TEFTbGFz/GM/README.md

-# GM
-A game for friends
+This is An Open & Encrypted Game Platform for friends